RedisAI/vecsim-demo/README.md

 You will experiment with two key applications of Vector Similarity Search application using a realistic dataset:

-* Semantic Search: Given a sentence check products with semantically similar descriptions
+* Semantic Search: Given a sentence check products with semantically similar text in the product keywords
 * Visual Search: Given a query image, find the Top K most "visually" similar in the catalogue

 # About the Amazon Product dataset